pcafstockf/dyflex-config/README.md

 ## Implementation Notes
 lodash.merge is used for configuration merging (along with lodash.set if you are merging at a key prefixed merge point).
 Understanding how lodash.merge actually works is important, so please read [its documentation](https://lodash.com/docs/#merge).
-Once you understand it, you will see a problem...
+Once you understand it,
+you will see a problem that this library uses  [lodash.mergeWith](https://lodash.com/docs/#mergeWith) to address...
+* How do I merge two arrays (instead of having the left array replaced by the right).
-* How do I replace an object or an array of values?
+* How do I replace an object (as opposed to merging it)?

+To address the first, we use lodash.union to 'merge' arrays which is (IMO) the intuitive behavior.
+If you really did want to replace the left arry with the right, you can us the 'not' feature described next.
-This library actually uses [lodash.mergeWith](https://lodash.com/docs/#mergeWith) in order to implement a "not" ability (aka `!`, aka _bang_, aka _replacement_).
+To address the second, we implement a "not" ability (aka `!`, aka _bang_, aka _replacement_).
 This feature allows you to **overwrite** a node in the hierarchy instead of merging.
 ```json5
 // Merging in this json5 override will "merge" the values into configuration,